-For example, emails sent after customers abandon a purchase can ask questions specific to that abandonment, looking to gain some insight into the reasons for this.
+For example, emails with abandonment surveys sent after customers abandon a purchase can help to gain some insight into the reasons for this.

 In addition, there is a balance to be struck between asking lots of ‘free text’ questions and offering multiple choices as in the example above.

 To much free text (and indeed too many questions) can seem like more work for the user, which may lead to fewer people completing surveys.